-1. Promote and publish research to enrich human knowledge in all areas through connecting graduate studies to serious specialized research.
+1. Promote and publish academic research to enrich knowledge in all areas by linking graduate studies with specialized research

-2. Highly prepare and qualify specialized scientists and professionals in the various theoretical and applied fields of knowledge required to implement comprehensive plans for development in the United Arab Emirates.
+2. Equip scholars and specialized professionals with various theory and applied fields of knowledge required to implement the comprehensive plans for development in the United Arab Emirates

-3. Encourage scientific capabilities to keep pace with rapid scientific and technical progress and promote innovation.
+3. Enhance academic capabilities to keep pace with the rapid scientific and technical progress and promote innovation

-4. Enable outstanding students holding undergraduate degrees to continue their graduate studies locally.
+4. Enable outstanding students to continue their graduate studies locally

-The University currently offers 17 programs at the master's level and seven PhD programs distributed across eight colleges in the specializations of engineering, management, Sharia and Islamic studies, law, translation, Arabic language, history, communication, computer sciences, applied sociology, medicine, engineering management, and leadership in higher education.
-As a part of the 2014-2019 University Strategic Plan, future plans are underway to offer additional programs from departments with the resources necessary to realize the University's vision.
-The College also publishes a handbook to explain the method for writing master's theses.
-The work of the College of Graduate Studies is supported by an academic council, the Graduate Studies Council, which is chaired by the Dean of the College of Graduate Studies.
-The council represents all of the UOS colleges that have graduate programs.
-The council takes decisions and makes recommendations to ensure the development of these programs and their continued excellence.
+The University currently offers fifteen Ph.D. programs, thirty-eight master programs, and two higher diploma programs.
+These programs are distributed over 12 colleges.
+As a part of the 2020-2024 University Strategic Plan, future plans to offer additional programs in the academic departments are being set as well as the resources needed for them in order to realize the University's vision regarding graduate studies.
+The work of the College of Graduate Studies is supported by an academic council, the Graduate Studies Council, which is chaired by the Vice-Chancellor for Research and Graduate Studies.
+The Council represents all the University colleges' that offer graduate programs.
+It makes decisions and recommendations to ensure the development of these programs and their continued excellence.

-1. Accepting students to graduate studies programs and following up on their administrative affairs until they graduate.
+1. Admitting students into graduate studies programs and following-up their academic and administrative affairs till graduation.

-5. Recommending the necessary regulations for organizing and developing the course of graduate studies.
+5. Recommending the implementation of any regulations needed for organizing and developing the graduate studies course.